 We will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
 If we wish to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.
 We may process personal data without your consent, in compliance with the above rules, where this is required or permitted by law.

-If you have any questions about how Campbells use any of your personal data, please contact our Data Protection Officer, Tushar Kaul at Tushar.email@example.com.
+If you have any questions about how Campbells use any of your personal data, please contact our Data Protection Officer, Alan Williamson at firstname.lastname@example.org.

 We know how much data security matters to all our customers.
 With this in mind, we will treat your data with the utmost care and take all appropriate steps to protect it.